jimkapolos/thesis-code/README.md

 # thesis-code

-from the model code folder is an explanation of the models.py and models_main.py files
+From the model code folder is an explanation of the models.py and models_main.py files

 explaine models_main.py
 This code defines several functions that are useful for loading, preparing, training, and evaluating a deep learning model for time series forecasting.
 Here is a summary of the main functions: